 While capital losses are subject to a wash sale rule, capital gains are not.
-For example, some shrewd investors might purposely sell a security, trigger the capital gain, then immediately repurchase that security.
+For example, some shrewd investors might purposely sell security, trigger the capital gain, then immediately repurchase that security.
 Why would you do that?
 Because when you repurchase the security, you also reset the cost basis.

 At the end of the year, all the capital gains and losses will be added against each other.
 This is known as netting out gains and losses.
-While your tax professional needs to know the details of how netting gains and losses works, the bottom line is that you should expect one number on your Form 1040 (as calculated on Schedule D of your tax return).
+While your tax professional needs to know the details of how netting gains and losses work, the bottom line is that you should expect one number on your Form 1040 (as calculated on Schedule D of your tax return).

 If that number is positive, it could be either long-term gains, short-term gains, or a combination of both.